 This is a mistake: it’s the best place to learn about South Africa’s past and look to its future.
 And if you need a break from the city’s size and energy, you can head off for nearby safaris, adventure sports and glimpses into the history of humanity.

-Whether it’s your first visit to South Africa or your 50th, you should make time to feel the Jozi vibes – here are a few tips on getting the most out of it.
+Whether it’s your first visit to South Africa or your 50th, you should make time to feel the Jozi vibes – here is your Johannesburg travel guide to get the most out of your trip.

 Though the city – like the rest of South Africa – is still dealing with the legacy of racial segregation, it has become a truly diverse place.
 Walk around Johannesburg and you’ll hear snatches of Afrikaans, Zulu and Xhosa, but you may also catch some Urdu, Hindi or Chinese.